nginrsw/emp/README.md

+Berikut adalah README yang sudah diperbarui untuk menyertakan instruksi penggunaan versi Go dari script ini.

+---

 # EM|Panel
 ## Nginx and MySQL CLI Management Panel

-###### This project was inspired by the XAMPP control panel, aiming to provide similar ease of use for managing an EMP stack (Nginx, MySQL, PHP) via Ruby or Python-based interface.
+###### This project was inspired by the XAMPP control panel, aiming to provide similar ease of use for managing an EMP stack (Nginx, MySQL, PHP) via Ruby, Python, or Go-based interface.

 This CLI management panel provides a simple interface for controlling Nginx and MySQL services, with support for starting, stopping, checking the status, and monitoring logs.
-The script is available in both Ruby and Python versions, allowing users to choose their preferred language for the same set of functions.
+The script is available in Ruby, Python, and Go versions, allowing users to choose their preferred language for the same set of functions.

 ## Features